GeminiCCCC/SystemDesign/README.md

 **KV**: Simple schema; High velocity read/write with no frequent updates; High performance and scalability; No complex queries involving multipl key or joins

-**Document Stores**: Flexible schema with complex queryihng; JSON/BSON or XML data formats; Leverage complex Indexes(multikey, geospatial, full text search etc); High performance and balanced R:W ratio
+**Document Stores**: Flexible schema with complex queryihng; JSON/BSON or XML data formats; Leverage complex Indexes(multikey, geospatial, full text search etc); High performance and balanced R:W ratio; if each record is not that big and has limited size (e.g not more than 1MB, then probably we don't need to use Document  stores)

 **Column Oriented**: High volumn of data; Extreme write speeds with relatively less velocity or reads; Data extractions by columns using row keys; No ad-hoc query patterns, complex indices or high level of aggregation.
 Good for time-series data.

+**Graph Stores**: If you need relationships between record, use graph stores

 **Cassandra:**